despairblue/furry-octo-dangerzone/02-basics/README.md

 This is code is the a simplified version of the code that renders a graph's nodes attributes into the tree view.
 This component simply decides what attributes should be rendered into the tree. `TreeNodeAttribute` is another component that will renders different elements depending on what attribute is passed in.

-Because the outputted html is only a function of its input it easy to parse the scenegraph:
+Because the outputted html is only a function of its input it easy to parse the scene-graph:
 1. choose a graph node as the root
 2. call the node component with that graph node
 3. if the graph node has child nodes call the node component again with each child node and return their return values wrapped in an element